Electronics terminologies for beginners(Basic terms, 2024)

 You can make a circuit on breadboard or you can make it on PCB boards with permanently soldered components.

 When are making circuits we have to be very careful of the connections we are making.
-We miss wrong a connection our circuit may not work the way it supposes to be.
+If we miss wrong a connection our circuit may not work the way it is supposed to.

 23- Open circuit

-A circuit connection is which there is no flow of electric current is called an open circuit.
+A circuit connection in which there is no flow of electric current is called an open circuit.

 24- Short circuit